 Maintenance and Charger Settings for Flooded Batteries

 Record keeping is extremely important.
 Keep a log.
 Start when your batteries are new, right out of the box and continue throughout the life of your batteries.
 Number and label your batteries and cells.
 Record the specific gravity readings of each cell every three months.

 Monitor electrolyte level for correct acid volume at least once a month and equalize as required.
 Triggers for equalization are when cell specific gravity varies from highest to lowest cell by +/- 0.015 or equalize at least once every six months. (desulphating not only removes sulphate but also mixes electrolyte and cleans the lead plates)

 Battery cells should be refilled to the original acid level, about ¼ - ½" below the bottom of the vent well.
 Use only distilled water or deionised water to refill your batteries.
 Don't take chances, water with naturally occurring chemicals or iron can reduce or damage your batteries for life.

-While checking your batteries check all of your connections as well.
+While checking your batteries check all connections as well.
 Re-torque connections and test for (or feel for, if you think you won't burn yourself) temperature differences within your wiring.
 Checking connections and wiring for warmth and heat is best done after the system has been under significant load.
 If there's a warm or hot wire or connection you're losing power there.
 Upgrade the wire, clean the connections and re-torque bolts and connections.